Hip Impingement – FAI

 What causes Hip Impingement FAI?

-It’s a condition caused by a mismatch in bony shapes of the hip.
-The hip is a ball and socket joint, and the ball (aka femoral head), sits inside the socket (aka acetabulum).
+So, what’s FAI?
+It’s a hip pain and hip movement condition caused by a mismatch in bony shapes of the hip.
+The hip is a ball and socket joint, and the ball at the end of the thigh bone (aka femoral head), sits inside the socket (aka acetabulum).
 Both are covered with hard, shiny, articular cartilage.

 Around the entrance to the socket is a soft tissue, gristle ring called the labrum.